woothemes/woocommerce/tools/README.md

     "dependencyOutputs": {
       "files": [
         "... - dependencies resources as input",
-        "... - updated automatically by monorepo tooling which hooks up into `pnpm install`", "... - see `.pnpmfile.cjs` file and https://pnpm.io/pnpmfile for details" ]
+        "... - updated automatically by monorepo tooling which hooks up into `pnpm install` (see `.pnpmfile.cjs` file for details)"
+      ]
     }
   }